Categories

 You know (or you will know after reading this) that there are not 1 or 2 technologies and protocols in the Internet of Things.
 They all have their strengths and weaknesses and today we will discuss that for the main players in the game.
+LoRaWAN vs. the world of IoT is a vast subject but we will be as quick as possible.

 To not waste too much time rambling about every protocol’s functions we will use the nifty and smart S.W.O.T. analysis system.
 S.W.O.T. like in Strengths, Weaknesses, Opportunities, and Threads, right?
 Right.